 For these two reasons we do not fit the Fakro rooflights.

-Hebhomes is implementing changes to our working practices during this unprecedented public health challenge.
-Using cloud technology we are introducing remote working with our servers to be accessed from home.
+Hebhomes has implemented changes to our working practices during this unprecedented public health challenge.
+Using cloud technology we have introduced remote working with our servers to be accessed from home.
 This is to protect our staff and the wider public.

-These changes will have no impact on the progress of jobs with existing clients.
-And for those who are just starting their journey to building their dream home, please get in touch.
+These changes will have no impact on the progress of jobs with most of our existing clients.
+Planning departments are still operational and meetings can be held using video conferencing.
+Those in the construction phase will unfortunately face delays until the lockdown is eased.
+For those who are just starting their journey to building their dream home, please get in touch.